Dioptas/Dioptas/README.md

 In order to make changes to the source code yourself or always get the latest development versions you need to install the required python packages on your machine.

-The easiest way to install the all the dependencies for Dioptas is to use the pip package manager with python version newer than 3.7.
+The easiest way to install the all the dependencies for Dioptas is to use the pip package manager:

 ```bash
 pip install dioptas